vfarcic/devops24/manuscript/01-sts.md

 Address 3: 100.96.3.8 db-1.db.go-demo-3.svc.cluster.local
 ```

-We can see that the request was picked by the `kube-dns` server and that it returned three addresses, one for each Pod in the StatefulSet.
+We can see that the request was picked up by the `kube-dns` server and that it returned three addresses, one for each Pod in the StatefulSet.

 The StatefulSet is using the Headless Service to control the domain of its Pods.
 The domain managed by this Service takes the form of `[SERVICE_NAME].[NAMESPACE].svc.cluster.local`, where `cluster.local` is the cluster domain.
 However, we used a short syntax in our `nslookup` query that requires only the name of the service (`db`).
 Since the service is in the same Namespace, we did not need to specify `go-demo-3`.
 The Namespace is required only if we'd like to establish communication from one Namespace to another.